ECE-445/smart-insole/notebooks/ramseyv2/labnotebook.md

 ### Objectives:

-- Do mock presentaion
+- Do mock presentation
-- Get feedback on mock presentaion
+- Get feedback on mock presentation

 ### Work Session Record:

- We went though our mock presentation where we showcased what we had done in presentaion form.
-Some feedback we got was that we needed a demo, to focus on positioning, reduce wordyness of slides, and focus on removing filler words.
+We went through our mock presentation where we showcased what we had done in presentation form.
+Some feedback we got was that we needed a demo, to focus on positioning, reduce wordiness of slides, and focus on removing filler words.

 ### Figures:

 ![feeback](feedback.png)

 ### Resources: